Bragg Creek: History

-Lyon Mountain Ski Hill was a small resort located in Alberta, Canada.
-It opened in 1982 and was named after its builder, Bob Lyon.
+Wintergreen Ski Area, also known as Lyon Mountain Ski Hill, located outside of Bragg Creek, opened in 1982 and was named after its builder, Bob Lyon.
 The resort featured four lifts and 11 runs, most of which were classified as easy or intermediate in difficulty.
 It was popular with families due to its close proximity to Calgary.
 In 2003, the resort was closed by its owner at the time, Resorts of the Canadian Rockies (RCR).
 This decision was made due to a combination of factors, including poor snow conditions, aging infrastructure, and a lack of potential for reinvestment.
 RCR continues to operate the adjacent Wintergreen Golf and Country Club.
 Over time, most of the ski lifts at Lyon Mountain Ski Hill have been removed and sold.
 RCR has proposed a large housing development for the area, including single-family homes, villas, and a hotel.

 Bragg Creek was featured in the feature films Storm (1987) and Killer Image (1992) both directed by David Winning, and also Betrayed (1988) directed by Costa-Gavras.
 During the 1990s, CBC aired the television program North of 60, which was mainly filmed in Bragg Creek.
 The town was the filming location for the BBC/Discovery Channel series Dinosapien (2007) and the 2009 CBC Television series Wild Roses, as well as portions of the movie FUBAR.